-I often find simple questions like this help a lot more when creating design work, than the demographic information and psychographic traits.
+I often find simple questions like this help a lot more when creating design work, than just listing demographic information and psychographic traits.

 Customer personas should take up quite a chunk of your design brief.
 Make sure you include 2 or 3 examples!

-Project specifications are tricky to outline in a design brief, because more often that not, it’s beneficial to have your design agency make recommendations, rather than adding restrictions from the outset.
+This happens because more often than not, it’s beneficial to have your design agency make recommendations, rather than adding restrictions from the outset.

 However, there are always some things to consider.